 Combination with BPC-157

-- TB-500 primarily modulates actin dynamics and cell migration
+- TB-500 primarily buffers actin and promotes cell migration

-- BPC-157 appears to promote angiogenesis and nitric oxide system activity
+- BPC-157 primarily promotes angiogenesis and modulates nitric oxide signalling

 Neurological Research